Ocracoke Things To Do

 - (252) 928-6311

 See another side of Ocracoke Island — take a kayak ecotour with Ride the Wind.
 They offer guided sunrise, midday, sunset and full moon tours for up to 10 people and provide all necessary equipment and training.
 You should bring watershoes, water, a hat, sunglasses, insect repellant, sunscreen and a camera.
 These tours are very popular, so it’s a good idea to make reservations in advance.
-By the way, you can also rent all types of kayaks here.
+You can also rent all types of kayaks here.
+New to this year, they are offering paddle board yoga excursions.
+Find out schedule and make reservations at the shop.

 - 486 Irvin Garrish Highway